masiddique/isce2-install/README.md

 ```

 ### Step 2
-Install packages listed in the `requirement.txt` file.
+Install packages listed in the `requirement.txt` file (provided in this repository).

 ```
 conda install -c conda-forge --file requirements.txt